Overview of the Kameleoon APIs

 The Data API is a REST API that allows to retrieve or write data stored on remote servers, not locally on the visitor's browser.
 So contrary to the Activation API where data is available directly and instantly on the browser side, this API is intended for communication with external data sources / remote servers / DMPs.
 It is however scalable to millions of calls per minute (unlike the Automation API), so calling this API for every visitor is perfectly possible.

 The Data API is a REST compliant API, so you can call it with any REST capable framework in any language (Java, C#, NodeJS, Python, etc).
-We conform to REST conventions and any developer familiar with those should feel at ease here.
+We conform to REST conventions and any developer familiar with them should feel at ease here.

 The Data API is not yet documented.
 We expect the documentation to be ready for the end of 2019.